 In the process of studying the lives of Christ’s apostles, it would be a good idea not just to look at the good, but also at the bad.
 In this case, though Judas’ life was tragic, we need to study more about his life so we won’t be able to repeat the same mistakes.

 In this post, let me share with you the 5 lessons we can learn from the life of Judas Iscariot.

 Judas is known to be the treasurer of the disciples.
 We read in John 12:4-6:

 But one of His disciples, Judas Iscariot, Simon’s son, who would betray Him, said, “Why was this fragrant oil not sold for three hundred denarii and given to the poor?”
 This he said, not that he cared for the poor, but because he was a thief, and had the money box; and he used to take what was put in it.

 For some thought, because Judas had the money box, that Jesus had said to him, “Buy those things we need for the feast,” or that he should give something to the poor.

 There’s no doubt: Judas could have been a brilliant man.
-There is something in him that made him rise in such a position that he was given the money box.
+There is something in him that made him rise to such a position that he was given the money box.

-Money of itself is not bad.
+Money in itself is not bad.
 However, the LOVE of money is.